 - If you have more complex seating needs

 - If you need additional support in the chair

 - Provision of chair equipment

 - For further advice from us

 - Useful organisations

-If you spend many hours in a sitting position it is vital that you have a chair that is tailored to meet your individual needs, especially if you wish to maintain comfort, wellbeing and independence.
-Your size, height, degree of mobility and any existing pain are some of the factors which can influence your choice of chair.
+If you spend long periods of time in a sitting position it is vital that you have a chair that is tailored to your needs to maintain comfort, well-being and independence.
+Your size, height, degree of mobility and any existing pain can influence your choice.

 There are a number of factors about yourself to consider:

 - Your mobility – this is your ability to move around.
 It includes walking, sitting down and standing up (sometimes called transferring) and adjusting or moving your body within the chair

 - Your balance – this is your ability to remain steady when standing, when seated and especially when moving between the two